frc-frecon/frecon/README.md

 ## How to get started

+### MongoDB

+When using Fedora, you can install MongoDB via `yum install mongodb mongodb-server`.
+Then start the service via `systemctl enable mongod.service`.

+### Ruby

 It's highly recommended that you use [rvm](http://rvm.io).
 Just run the command on the front of their website.
 It's much easier than installing Ruby via a package manager.